richardballaux/Augmented-Reality-Games-Platform/Documentation/Reflection And Synthesis 2.md

 - One controller for moving, a second controller (potentially different color) for shooting
 - A “signal color” in one hand.
 The camera recognizes the color in your hand.
 When you open your hand it triggers shooting

 Most people liked the crossing over a horizontal line to shoot, as this would be the easiest.
-There were however some concerns that people just would shoot the whole time by permanently holding the controller above the line, so we would have to address this.
+There were, however, some concerns that people just would shoot the whole time by permanently holding the controller above the line, so we would have to address this.
 One possible way of doing this is by setting a time limit, so it would stop shooting after a defined time.
 Another way is limited ammo (which could be slowly refilling) so people are able to decide themselves how long they want to keep on shooting.

 The other ideas were less popular and also a bit more cumbersome as it would require extra effort.
 Either setting up a second controller and looking at two controllers at the same time on the screen, or having to paint something on your hand (or cover you controller with your hand, which would also maybe mess with our color recognition) seems a bit counterintuitive.